 When making in-state sales, it is important to determine if you are located in an origin-based or destination-based state to figure out what rate to charge for sales tax.

-Kentucky is a destination-based state, meaning sales tax is determined based on the buyer’s location.
+destination-based state, meaning sales tax is determined based on the buyer’s location.
 That means for a Kentucky-based seller, sales tax is generally based on the location of the buyer when selling within the state.

 For out-of-state or remote sellers, the sales tax rate is always determined by the buyer’s location.
 For instance, if you’re selling a product from California to a customer in Louisville, Kentucky, where you have nexus, you’d apply Louisville’s sales tax rate to that sale.